Kemp Klein

 Portability - Why You May Want to File a 706

-Trustees, Personal Representatives of Estates and advisors now need to add to their checklist the requirement of having a discussion and an evaluation on whether a 706 should be filed on the death of the first spouse in order to preserve the DSUE amount for the surviving spouse.
+Trustees, personal representatives, and estate planning advisors should include on their post death planning checklist a discussion of whether a Form 706 should be filed upon the death of the first spouse, even when no estate tax is due, in order to preserve the DSUE amount for the surviving spouse.

 For further information regarding these matters, please contact Mr. Jenney at Kemp Klein.